Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

      <img src="./media/CIEnvironment/pipelineNew2.png" alt="Register new pipeline step 2" height="300">

-  1. Now we have to select the particular repository to get the pipeline file from.
+  1. Now, we have to select the particular repository to get the pipeline file from.

      <img src="./media/CIEnvironment/pipelineNew3.png" alt="Register new pipeline step 3" height="240">